- Docs

 |---|---|---|

 | Tag | Stable release.
-Served to all users. | âś… Yes |
+Troy Server serves this version to all users. | โ Yes |

 | Beta | Pre-release.
-Only served to users on the beta channel. | âś… Yes (beta channel) |
+Troy Server only serves this version to users on the beta channel. | โ Yes (beta channel) |

 | Unreleased | Not approved for distribution.
-Default for new uploads. | ❌ No |
+This is the default for new uploads. | โ No |

 Changing Version Types

-- In the plugin editor sidebar, find the Versions panel
+- In the plugin editor sidebar, find the Versions panel.

-- Click the version you want to modify
+- Click the version you want to modify.

-- Select Tag, Beta, or Unreleased
+- Select Tag, Beta, or Unreleased.

-- Save or Update the post
+- Save or update the post.

 Blocked Versions: